Orpheus-3145/minishell/README.md

 **N.B.** sometimes (inside Linux environment especially) the program might fail when exited, because of some leaks caused by the C function readline().

 ## Compiling and running:
-The project relies on a submodule ([Libft](https://github.com/Orpheus-3145/Libft)) for low level C operations
+The project relies on a submodule ([Libft](https://github.com/Orpheus-3145/Libft)) for low level C operations.
 1. `make`    creates the executable;
 1. `make clean`    removes object files;
 1. `make fclean`    calls `make clean` and removes the executable;